hrvg/ucd-eflow/dimensionless-hydrograph/dim-hydrograph-single/README.md

 | etc... | etc... |

 Data must have headers!
 Enter dates in month/day/year style as shown in the example.
-Timeseries data do not necessarily need to start and end on the water year dates, but data must be continuous with **no missing values in the middle of a set**.
-If your data contains NAs in the middle of a timeseries, the data must be preprocessed to remove these NAs through a method such as interpolation.
-Therefore inputted data may begin on any date and end on any date, as long as there are no missing values within that range.
+Timeseries data do not necessarily need to start and end on the water year dates.
+If blanks or non-numeric values are found in the flow column, linear interpolation will be used to fill missing values with approximations.

 ## Testing